ericarobeen/o-live/README.md

 ## Overview

-A comprehensive multi-agent AI platform that combines advanced machine learning forecasting with conversational intelligence, providing both technical depth for analysts and natural language accessibility for business users.
+A comprehensive AI platform that combines advanced machine learning forecasting with conversational intelligence, providing both technical depth for analysts and natural language accessibility for business users.

 ## 🎯 Mission Statement